 Seller: Jeff Hirsch Books, ABAA, Wadsworth, IL, U.S.A.

+First Edition.
 First edition.
 Hardcover.
 One of only 100 specially bound copies.
 Features an introduction by Andy Grundberg along with an essay by Bert Randolph Sugar.
 A gritty and intimate collection of black and white photograph of boxers and their environs.
 Includes 51 duotone illustrations.
 A fine copy in a fine slipcase.
 No dust jacket as issued.
 Signed by Fink on the half title page.
 Laid in is a silver gelatin print that is signed and numbered by Fink on the verso.
 One of Fink's best books.
+Signed.
 Seller Inventory # 202480